The 20 Coolest Earth Homes You Can Rent on Airbnb

 What guests say: “This house is so beautifully designed and put together on the inside with beautiful wood, tiling, and heated flooring.
 I definitely highly recommend staying at Marlan’s Hobbit hole, especially if you’re a big fan of the Lord of the Rings!”

 Taos is known for two types of housing: Pueblo-style homes and Earthships.
 This recently refurbished Earthship was built by pioneer and architect Michael Reynolds in 1979 as an experiment in sustainable architecture.
 Today, it is still as simple as it was back then and nearly invisible (in a good way) if you’re not looking for it, but it was built by the man who invented the modern Earthship, which is reason enough alone to book it.
 Plus, as cozy as it is, you can still enjoy modern amenities, like a full bathroom (down the hall and through the greenhouse with a shower that’s almost, but not quite outside, a thing most guests list as a “pro”), a flower-filled patio, and beautiful views.
 It’s also close to downtown Taos where you’ll find galleries, shops, and restaurants.

 What guests say: “Absolutely amazing experience staying in the Earthship.
-We had been very interested in Earthships and sustainable housing practices for a long time, but this was our first stay, and we were so excited to see where it all started.
 The space is so welcoming and comfortable, and the best bathroom of any Airbnb ever.
 We made the short drive to check out the visitor center and Earthship community—could not recommend this enough.
 Such an important vision for a better future.
 Thank you!”